Omakase

 It’s an opportunity to practice exploratory thinking in a relaxed setting in the company of others who share your interest.

-I limit the group to a dozen participants, give or take.
+I limit the group to ten participants, give or take.
 The seminar might run two sessions or ten, depending on how long I’m around.
 The fee will vary with the locale.

 I’ll provide a syllabus in advance, but we’re free to change it as we go.
-We don’t record these sessions, and I ask that participants exercise discretion in discussing them elsewhere so that we may all feel at ease stumbling around in the dark.
+We don’t record these sessions, and I ask that participants exercise discretion in discussing them elsewhere, that we may all feel at ease stumbling around in the dark.

 Variations on the format — compressed into a weekend etc — are possible.